Kidpower Safety Signals

 The Kidpower Safety Signals were developed as a teaching and coaching tool that can be understood around the world and used by people of all abilities.

-Our Safety Signals ebooks in English and Spanish, and Classroom Posters cover the key interpersonal safety strategies, concepts, and skills that we teach to children, teens, and adults, including those with special needs.
+Our 30 Safety Signals ebooks are available in English, Spanish, French, and adapted for New Zealand!
+The ebooks and NEW!
+Classroom Posters cover the key interpersonal safety strategies, concepts, and skills that we teach to children, teens, and adults, including those with special needs.

 Calm Down Power